 Effects of Biological control agents on inhibition of mycelia growth of FOL in in vitro

 All tested antagonistic strains inhibited mycelial growth of F. oxysporum L in dual culture.
-There were significant differences among the antagonistic strains.
+Significant differences were observed among the antagonistic strains.
 Growth inhibition was reduced by T. harzianum was the maximum by 68.89%, followed by T. reesei at 66.67% and T. asperellum, T. konigii and T. virens at 61.11%, and T. pseudokonigii at 57.78% respectively.
 Pseudomonas fluorescens inhibited growth by (55.56%) and Bacillus subtilis inhibited minimum mycelial growth at 44.44%.

 Table 1: Growth Inhibition of FoL by Biological control agents in in vitro condition